richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 Suppose the transactions are actually sorted by time, the `timestamp` conditions should be predictable but aren't evaluated first.
 This means the unpredictable `price` and `quantity` transactions are evaluated for every transaction.
-Reordering the branches halves the runtime!
+Reordering the conditions halves the runtime!

 <div class="table-holder" markdown="block">